-There is no specific antidote, but CNS stimulants (like Doxapram) may stimulate the respiratory centre.
-Give oxygen support.
+There is no specific antidote, but CNS stimulants (like doxapram) may stimulate the respiratory centre.

 3.11 Special restrictions for use and special conditions for use, including restrictions on the use of antimicrobial and antiparasitic veterinary medicinal products in order to limit the risk of development of resistance.